 Insufficient disk space or incompatible hardware can trigger update errors.
 Windows 11 requires at least 20 GB of free space for 64-bit systems.

-.
-Check the available space on your system drive (usually C:
+File Explorer and navigate to This PC.
+Check the available space on your system drive (usually C:).

 Repair System Files Using DISM and SFC